 VMSave will give you a link to download your recording as an MP3 and also send the MP3 directly to your email as an attachment.

 Use international format assuming the call is dialing out from the US.
 Don't use your country's dial-out prefix and do include the

 +.
-For example, if you're calling a number in South Africa, use this format:
+For example, if you're calling a number in Germany use this format:

 +491749123123.
 If VMSave complains about not having permission to dial that number, please email email@example.com and I'll fix it up.

 It's completely free.
-If you would like to donate to keep it going, click here to donate with PayPal.
+If you would like to donate to keep it going, click here to donate.
 Thank you so much for your support.

 To prevent abuse, each number can only be called once every three months.
 If you need this to be reset, please email email@example.com.
 I'll reset numbers on a case by case basis.

-Your phone number is stored for three months.
+Your phone number and email address are stored for three months.
 Recordings will be deleted every 24 hours.